andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 order: 30
 ---

 In the previous tutorials, we saw how to implement relatively simple applications with Kingly state machines.
 In this tutorial, we are going to implement Conduit, which describes itself as [**the mother of all demo apps**](https://github.com/gothinkster/realworld).
 That application aims at replacing the  app commonly used to compare front-end frameworks.
-The [rationale for the RealWorld app](https://medium.com/@ericsimons/introducing-realworld-6016654d36b5) is similar to that of [TodoMVC](http://todomvc.com/): implementing the same application with different frameworks allows to make an informed comparison between frameworks.
+The [rationale for the RealWorld app](https://medium.com/@ericsimons/introducing-realworld-6016654d36b5) is similar to that of [TodoMVC](http://todomvc.com/): implementing the same application with different frameworks allows us to make an informed comparison between frameworks.
 RealWorld takes it up a notch by specifying a **full-stack**, *realistic* web application.
 Eric Simons, cofounder of StackBlitz, and at the origin of the idea, explains:

-> Reusing the best ideas from TodoMVC [...], we took a stab at solving this problem by creating the design & API spec for a real world social blogging site similar to Medium.com.
+> Reusing the best ideas from TodoMVC [...], we took a stab at solving this problem by creating the design & API spec for a real-world social blogging site similar to Medium.com.
 We named it **Conduit**.

 The Conduit app, as of today (August 2019), has 18 front-end implementations, ranging from popular frameworks (Elm, Vue, React, Angular, Aurelia) to minimalistic frameworks (AppRun, Hyperapp, Crizmas MVC), and including compile-to-JavaScript frameworks (Svelte, Stencil, Purescript, ClojureScript).
 The Conduit app is additionally used as a base for [benchmarking front-end frameworks](https://www.infoq.com/news/2019/04/real-world-framework-benchmark/).

 The Kingly architecture allows us to pick our UI framework as we please.
 In this tutorial, we will do a step-by-step implementation of Conduit with Svelte.
 We will also provide implementations in other frameworks (React and Vue), this time without detailing much the steps taken.
-Because we will be using only the basic syntax of Svelte, which is akin to HTML, you should not need know much about Svelte to understand the UI implementation.
+Because we will be using only the basic syntax of Svelte, which is akin to HTML, you should not need to know much about Svelte to understand the UI implementation.

 ## Svelte primer
 We thus quickly give the reader some Svelte basics to better understand the code.
-Svelte is a compiler which takes `.svelte` files and turn them into standard JavaScript.
+Svelte is a compiler that takes `.svelte` files and turns them into standard JavaScript.
 A `.svelte` file consists of three optional parts:

 ```html
 <script>